 We encourage healthier eating and drinking practices

 Helping to tackle diet-related diseases and drive healthier, more sustainable eating and drinking habits across the UK will continue to be essential to our mission.
-We have highlighted some of our programmes below.

 EAT LIKE A CHAMP